-NOW THEREFORE, the parties hereto do mutually agree as follows: Section I. Definitions
+NOW, THEREFORE, the parties hereto do mutually agree as follows:

+Section I.

+Definitions

-- A. Act means Section 131 of Title 23, United States Code (1965) commonly referred to as Title I of the Highway Beautification Act of 1965. - B. Commercial or industrial activities for purposes of unzoned commercial or industrial areas mean those activities generally recognized as commercial or industrial by zoning authorities in this State, except that none of the following activities shall be considered commercial or industrial: - 1.
-Outdoor advertising structures. - Agricultural, forestry, ranching, grazing, farming, and related activities, including, but not limited to, wayside fresh produce stands. - 3.
-Transient or temporary activities. - 4.
-Activities not visible from the main traveled way. - 5.
-Activities more than 660 feet from the nearest edge of the right-of-way. - 6.
-Activities conducted in a building principally used as a residence. - 7.
-Railroad tracks and minor sidings. - C. Zoned commercial or industrial areas mean those areas which are zoned for business, industry, commerce, or trade pursuant to a State or local zoning ordinance or regulation.
+- A. Act means Title I of the Highway Beautification Act of 1965, P.L.
+89-285, October 22, 1965, 79 Stat.
+1028, as amended, Section 131 of Title 23, United States Code. - B. Commercial or industrial activities for purposes of unzoned commercial or industrial areas mean those activities generally recognized as commercial or industrial by zoning authorities in this State, except that none of the following activities shall be considered commercial or industrial: - 1.
+Outdoor Advertising structures. - Agricultural, forestry, ranching, grazing, farming, and related activities, including but not limited to, wayside fresh produce stands.

-D. Unzoned commercial or industrial areas mean those areas which are not zoned by State or local law, regulation, or ordinance, and on which there is located one or more permanent structures devoted to a commercial or industrial activity or on which a commercial or industrial activity is actually conducted, whether or not a permanent structure is located thereon, and the area along the highway extending outward 800 feet from and beyond the edge of such activity.
+- 3. Transient or temporary activities. - Activities not visible from the maintraveled way. - Activities more than 660 feet from the nearest edge of the right-of-way. - Activities conducted in a building principally used as a residence. - 7.
+Railroad tracks and minor sidings. - C. Zoned Commercial or Industrial areas mean those areas which are zoned commercial or industrial pursuant to a State or local zoning ordinance or regulation. - D. Unzoned commercial or industrial areas mean the areas adjacent to an Interstate or primary highway within the State which are not zoned by State or local law, regulation, or ordinance, and on which there is located one or more permanent structures devoted to a commercial or industrial activity or on which a commercial or industrial activity is actually conducted, whether or not a permanent structure is located thereon, and the area along the highway extending outward 1,000 feet from and beyond the edge of each side of such activity.
 Each side of the highway will be considered separately in applying this definition.

-All measurements shall be from the outer edges of the regularly used buildings, parking lots, storage or processing, and landscaped areas of the commercial or industrial activities, not from the property lines of the activities, and shall be along or parallel to the edge of pavement of the highway.
+All measurements shall be from the outer edges of the regularly used buildings, parking lots, storage or processing, and land-scaped areas of the commercial or industrial activities, not from the property lines of the activities, and shall be along or parallel to the edge of pavement of the highway.
+The cessation of the commercial or industrial activity shall terminate the designation of an area as an "unzoned commercial or industrial area" after 6 months, at which time outdoor advertising therein shall become nonconforming.